Penalty Charge Notice (PCN)

 Credit and Debit card payments may be made by telephone on 01962 848 346.
 (Monday to Thursday 9am-5pm, Friday 9am-4.30pm)

-Payments may be made in person at the Parking Services Counter at City Offices, Colebrook Street, Winchester.
-Opening hours are: Monday to Friday 9.00am to 4.00pm, Saturday and Sunday closed.
+Payments may be made in person at Payment Kiosks within the City Offices reception, Colebrook Street, Winchester.
+Opening hours are: Monday to Thursday 8.30am to 5.00pm, Friday 8.30am to 4.30pm.
+Saturday and Sunday closed.

 Send Payment (cheques and postal orders only), payable to Winchester City Council and post to Parking Services, Winchster City Council, City Offices, Colebrook Street, Winchester, Hants, SO23 9LJ.
 Please include any payment slip provided, completed as required.